pixl8/preside-ext-data-api/README.md

 }
 ```

-This would enable this object for both the default `/data/v1` API, and for your custom `/myGroovyApi/v1` API.
+This would enable this object both for the default `/data/v1` API, and for your custom `/myGroovyApi/v1` API.
 However, for `myGroovyApi` the object would only allow `GET` access, and the label field would be called `some_other_label` instead of `label`.

 You could also use this to specify an alternate renderer for a property, e.g. `dataApiRenderer:myGroovyApi="alternateRenderer"`.

 Note that namespaces do not inherit any annotations from the default API.
-Any annotations must be made explicitly with the `:namespace` suffix.
+Any annotations must be made explicitly with the `:{namespace}` suffix.

 ### Labelling and text

-You can use all the same label and description customisations in your `/i18n/dataapi.properties` file as above; simply prefix the key name with `namespace.`.
+You can use all the same label and description customisations in your `/i18n/dataapi.properties` file as above; simply prefix the key name with `{namespace}.`.
 For example:

 ```
 myGroovyApi.api.title=My Second API